-With three kids under the age of five, Hourieh Mansoori's husband walked out.
+With three kids under the age of 5, Hourieh Mansoori's husband walked out.

-Weeda says he's learned how to handle these sensitive situations with parting couples.
+Weeda says he has learned how to handle these sensitive situations with parting couples.

 He has an office at John Scott Real Estate outside Seattle, which is in itself a sign of success.
 Many of his colleagues share a general work room.